Meal-Prep-Tracker/CS388-Meal-Prep-Tracker/README.md

 - **Habit:**
     * This app would be used every time the user wants to enter a new meal, see their weekly statistics, or look at past meals they have made.
 This app would be able to be used at least weekly or more often.
 - **Scope:**
-    * This app covers a unique idea of creating a tracker for both meals with nutrition facts as well as money spent.
-Out of our three ideas, we felt this idea was the most complex and well defined with its features of adding meals, creating visuals, and a unique API.
+    * This app would allow users to enter their meal prep plans to keep track of expenses and nutritional intake.
+Users would be able to review past-entered meals to see their ingredients.
+Additionally, users can favorite meals to quickly find them in the future.
+This app covers a unique idea of creating a tracker for both meals with nutrition facts as well as money spent.
+This idea is techneically challenging and well defined with its features of adding meals, creating visuals, and a unique API.

 ## Product Spec